Four Different Types of In-Ground Pools and How to Choose One

 Unlike concrete pools, fiberglass pools are ready-made, making it difficult to request a customized design.
 Most fiberglass manufacturers offer many models and sizes to choose from, and things like steps, spas, and benches are usually pre-formed.

 Fiberglass makes the pool-building process quick and easy.
 The smooth interior surface is slick, making it tough for algae to cling to.
 After 10 to 15 years of exposure to the sun and chemicals, the fiberglass gel coating deteriorates.
-Recoating the gel it is not easy because the new coating does not stick easily to the older one.
+Recoating the gel is not easy because the new coating does not stick easily to the older one and is a tedious process.

-A fiberglass pool is not prone to growing algae, and over 10 years, the lifetime costs to maintain this type of pool are the least costly.
-It never needs acid washing or a deep refinishing (except for the possibility of topical recoating).
+A fiberglass pool is however not prone to growing algae, and over 10 years, the lifetime costs to maintain this type of pool are the least costly.
+It should rarely need acid washing or deep refinishing (except for the possibility of topical recoating) unless it has been uncovered or in a very sunny environment for an extended period of time.

 Pros